terraform-google-modules/terraform-google-dataflow/README.md

 - [terraform-provider-google](https://github.com/terraform-providers/terraform-provider-google) plugin v2.18.0

 ### Configure a Service Account to execute the module

 In order to execute this module you must have a Service Account with the following project roles:

 - roles/dataflow.admin
 - roles/iam.serviceAccountUser
 - roles/storage.admin

 ### Configure a Controller Service Account to create the job

 If you want to use the service_account_email input to specify a service account that will identify the VMs in which the jobs are running, the service account will need the following project roles:

 - roles/dataflow.worker
 - roles/storage.objectAdmin

+### Configure a Customer Managed Encryption Key

+If you want to use [Customer Managed Encryption Keys](https://cloud.google.com/kms/docs/cmek) in the [Dataflow Job](https://cloud.google.com/dataflow/docs/guides/customer-managed-encryption-keys) use the variable `kms_key_name` to provide a valid key.
+Follow the instructions in [Granting Encrypter/Decrypter permissions](https://cloud.google.com/dataflow/docs/guides/customer-managed-encryption-keys#granting_encrypterdecrypter_permissions) to configure the necessary roles for the Dataflow service accounts.

 ### Enable APIs

 In order to launch a Dataflow Job, the Dataflow API must be enabled:

 - Dataflow API - `dataflow.googleapis.com`
 - Compute Engine API: `compute.googleapis.com`

+**Note:** If you want to use a Customer Managed Encryption Key, the Cloud Key Management Service (KMS) API must be enabled:

+- Cloud Key Management Service (KMS) API: `cloudkms.googleapis.com`

 ## Install